-Your degree course in English and Film Studies is delivered in three stages, each of which comprises one year of full-time study during which you must follow modules to the value of 120 credits.
-The courses provide progressive structures in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
-The courses contain a combination of compulsory mandatory modules to introduce you to historical periods, to the principle literary genres, and to contemporary critical and theoretical approaches, with a range of stage two and three specialist options.
+The course provides progressive structures in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
+The course contains a combination of mandatory modules to introduce you to historical periods, to the principle literary genres, and to contemporary critical and theoretical approaches, with a range of stage two and three specialist options.
 In each case the structure encourages you, in stage two and three, to develop your own interests through informed choice among specialist options.
-In stage three all students are required to write a dissertation and/or long essays.
+In stage three you are required to write a dissertation and/or long essays.
 The courses aim to produce graduates with a range of personal attributes relevant to the world beyond HE, who are able to engage in lifelong learning, to consider ethics and values, and to contribute to the wider community.